QR Codes Made Easy.

 Most QR generators rent you your own QR code.

-Here is the trick, and it is a good one: many popular QR tools create dynamic codes.
-Instead of pointing to your website, the code points to their redirect server, which then forwards people to your website.
+Here is the trick: many popular QR tools create dynamic codes.
+Instead of pointing to your website, the code points to their redirect server, which forwards people on to your website.
 That is how they track scans, and it is also the hook.

 Because the moment your free trial ends or your subscription lapses, that redirect dies.
 The code itself is fine.
 It is printed on 10,000 brochures, a trade show booth, a restaurant menu, the side of a van.
 It just goes nowhere.
 Some services then offer to reactivate it, for a fee.
 Your printed materials become their leverage.